Third OWI Offense Attorneys Glendale-Whitefish Bay office near Bayshore Mall

 Third offense OWIs in Glendale, Wisconsin, carry a fine of $600 to $2,000, 45 days to one year in prison and license revocation for 2-3 years.
 In third offense OWIs that involve a minor under 16 years old in the vehicle, the fine can reach $4,000.

 OWI & Criminal Defense Attorney

-Penalties for 3rd OWI in Wisconsin
+Penalties for OWI 3rd in Wisconsin

-As the number of offenses increases for an OWI in Milwaukee, so do the penalties.
-For a third offense OWI in Milwaukee, the minimum possible jail time is 45 days and the maximum possible jail time is one year.
+As the number of offenses increases for an OWI in Glendale, so do the penalties.
+For a third offense OWI in Whitefish Bay, the minimum possible jail time is 45 days and the maximum possible jail time is one year.
 Different from a second offense, courts will require that the offender go into jail immediately at the time of their sentencing.
 This means that you would not have time to report to the jail on your own, but would be required to go in forthwith.
-It is incredibly important, then, to have your affairs in order prior to your plea and sentencing hearing.
+It is incredibly important, then, to have your affairs in order prior to going to your plea and sentencing hearing.
 As with the second offense, it is very common that offenders receive Huber release so that they can keep their jobs and continue working.